Myanmar junta agrees to ASEAN call for ceasefire to distribute aid -Kyodo - Up News Info

 BANDAR SERI BEGAWAN — Myanmar’s military rulers have agreed to an ASEAN call for a ceasefire until the end of the year to ensure distribution of humanitarian aid, Japan’s Kyodo news agency said, citing the envoy of the southeast Asian bloc to the crisis-torn nation.

-Following a coup in February, the Association of Southeast Asian Nations (ASEAN) has been trying to end violence in Myanmar, where hundreds have been killed, and open a dialog between the military rulers and their opponents.
+Following a coup in February, the Association of Southeast Asian Nations (ASEAN) has been trying to end violence in which hundreds have been killed in Myanmar, and open a dialog between the military rulers and their opponents.

 Article content